 Although insulated garage doors are more expensive than uninsulated "economy" versions, they're often well worth the extra investment.
 In addition to improving energy efficiency, the door's insulated core helps to prevent the metal surface from being dented and bent out of shape.
 Home insulation is very important to a home's overall comfort and efficiency.

 When a house is built, the common wall and ceiling between the garage and the home's living space should be air-sealed and insulated.
 But builders sometimes skip this step.
 Carolina Energy Conservation can inspect your garage and correct garage insulation problems.

-Call 1-855-410-0662 or contact us online to schedule a Free Quote for garage insulation in Sumter, Charleston, Myrtle Beach, and neighboring locations such as Mount Pleasant, Florence, Bluffton, Darlington, Beaufort, Goose Creek, North Charleston.
+Call 1-855-410-0662 or contact us online to schedule a Free Quote for garage insulation in Bluffton, Charleston, Myrtle Beach, and neighboring locations such as North Charleston, Mount Pleasant, Florence, Beaufort, Goose Creek, Blythewood, Darlington.